 Although unfortunate, accidents and incidents can happen.
-The most important thing when any accident or near miss happens is to RECORD IT on an Accident Reporting Form, REPORT IT to your local volunteering team, and REVIEW IT using your SAFE Assessment.
+The most important thing when any accident or near miss happens is to RECORD IT on an Accident Reporting Form, these can be found on assemble.
+Report it to your volunteering team and review it using your Risk Assessment.
 This will help you to prevent it from happening again in the future.
-You should also update the SAFE Assessment Form for any similar events.
+You should also update the Risk Assessment Form for any similar events.
 This shows that we are reviewing our activities to demonstrate that we are keeping safe, legal and healthy.